arunraj6/git-advanced-commands/README.md

 ## Amend<span id="amend"></span>

-Git amend commands can rewrites the history by updating the previous commits details like message, adding or removing a file, changing a part of the code, etc..
+Git amend commands can rewrite the history by updating the previous commits details like the message, adding or removing a file, changing a part of the code, etc...

 To change the previous commit message: